KuroruK/VClass/README.md

 chat, messages sent by different people have the course name as a receiver, where the course name refers to the group chat those messages belong to.

+Resources such as pdf, doc files, etc. can be shared by the students and teachers.
+This has been implemented using Realtime Database and Firebase Storage.
+Students and teachers can share resources in the class chat.
+Teachers can also upload resources in a specialized tab for Resource Sharing.
+Students can only view resources from this tab.
+Resources are unique to each course which is why the course name of the resource is stored in the Realtime database and this property is used to decide which resources will be shown.

+Teachers can upload tasks in the task tab.
+A task can be of multiple types such as pdf, doc file, etc. Students can view these tasks and submit files about these tasks.
+This feature has been implemented using Realtime Database and Firebase storage.
+Similar to resources, tasks are also unique to each course and are identified similarly.
+Tasks can be ongoing or finished.
+The data property of a task is used to tell whether a task is ongoing or finished.
+A student can only submit if a task is ongoing.

+Teachers can grade the submitted tasks and provide feedback as well.
+This can be viewed by the students.
+This feature has also been implemented using Realtime Database and Firebase Storage.

 =====================================================================================